-The New York State campsite guide is a campsite photo project created by Dave McGrath for campers who enjoy camping in New York state.
+The New York State campsite guide is a campsite photo project created by Dave McGrath beginning back in 2006 for campers who enjoy camping in New York state.
 More specifically those who prefer a lakeside camping experience.

 Initially the concept of the campsite photo database was developed back in 2006 after Dave and Kate had camped many times at Fish Creek Pond Campground and started to take photos of each site at Fish Creek rather than writing notes and trying to rate sites.
 A few years later Rollins Pond was added.
 The Fish Creek and Rollins database are quite elaborate and go beyond just photos and basic guide.
 They also include individual campsite details and ratings.
 A complete Campers Toolkit provides the ultimate resource for campers at Fish Creek and Rollins.
 See fishcreekpond.com for more info.

-In early 2016 the Parkware management software was upgraded to streamline the process and provide for many for features such as maps, satellite maps, related links, more campground info and Dave's tips.
+In early 2016 the Parkware management software was again upgraded to streamline the process of adding/managing photos and provide for many for features such as maps, satellite maps, related links, more campground info and Dave's tips.

 As of Feb 2016, 40 campgrounds with a total of 6,800 campsites and 33,000 photos were now available online.

-Lined up for eventually reshooting due to reconfiguration/renumber are Stony Brook, Keuka Lake, Cargoa Lake, and Buttermilk Falls.
+Lined up for eventually reshooting due to reconfiguration/renumber are Caroga Lake, Buttermilk Falls and Selkirk Shores.

 How about those ads on the website?
 Sorry but after several years of paying out of pocket for the web server I had to install Google Adsense in order to offset some of my costs in running the website.